Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/06-farrow_filter/README.md

 ![Farrow_Opt2_Graph](./images/Farrow_Opt2_Graph.png)

 Graph view shows the five kernels (four for filters and one for final computation).
-Select the I/O tabs as shown in the above diagram.
+Select the I/O tabs as shown in the preceeding diagram.
 Observe the Throughput column in the I/O tab.

 The output PLIO port throughput shows the value 4243.680066.
-This throughput value needs to be divided by four because the data type used is `cint16`, which is four bytes in size.
-You will get the throughput value as 1060.9 MSPS.
+This throughput value needs to divide by four because the data type used is `cint16`, which is four bytes in size.
+You get the throughput value as 1060.9 MSPS.

-A more accurate throughput measurement can be made by measuring the steady state achieved in the final graph iteration.
-In vitis_analyzer, select the trace view and set markers to measure the throughput of this final iteration as shown below.
+You can make a more accurate throughput measurement by measuring the steady state achieved in the final graph iteration.
+In vitis_analyzer, select the trace view and set markers to measure the throughput of this final iteration as shown in the following.

 Because each graph iteration processes 1024 samples, throughput is 1024/1.015 = **1008.9 MSPS**.

-Note: In the graph, select the output port which will show the net name, in this case it is net9.
+Note: In the graph, select the output port which shows the net name, in this case it is net9.
 ![Farrow_Opt2_Trace](./images/Farrow_Opt2_Trace.png)

 The design was able to meet the desired 1 GSPS.

 After reviewing the report, close the Vitis Analyzer.

-Run the script which will read the II from the compiler log for each tiles.
+Run the script which reads the II from the compiler log for each tiles.

 ```
 $ make get_II
 ```

-The console should output as below:
+The console must output as the following:

 ```
 *** [LOOP_II] *** Tile 18_1 minII = 29 achieves II = 29